-As I have been watching myself in action, I have noticed that often I will take responsibility for a situation (read another person’s actions or experience) because I do not fully trust the individual to take care of him/herself.
-This tendency became apparent to me after I took my mother to a public yoga class and found myself attempting to serve as a personal coach throughout the session.
-I even told the instructor, “Oh don’t worry about her.
+The example that best comes to mind involves a recent experience I had with my mother.
+Specifically, the two of us went to take a public yoga class.
+Instead of treating the experience like a normal class I would take, I found myself attempting to serve as a personal coach for my mom throughout the session.
+At some point I even told the instructor, “Oh don’t worry about her.
 I’ll look after her.”
-Embedded in the comment was an apparent lack of faith in my mother’s ability to take care of herself or in the instructor’s willingness to provide any necessary assistance or support, as well as a sense of embarrassment on my end.
+Embedded in the comment was an apparent lack of faith in my mother’s ability to take care of herself or in the instructor’s willingness and ability to provide my mother with the necessary assistance or support to be able to remain safe within the class.